section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 status: publish
 published: true
 url: /statistical-hypothesis-testing-python-implementation/
-title: Statistical Hypothesis Testing With Python Implementation
+title: Statistical Hypothesis Testing with Python Implementation
 description: This tutorial is a comprehensive explanation and implementation of statistical hypothesis testing methods in Python.
 author: qoyum-olatunde-yusuf
-date: 2021-06-16T00:00:00-11:00
+date: 2021-09-09T00:00:00-15:00
-topics: [Statistical Analysis, Hypothesis Testing, Data Science, Python]
+topics: []
 excerpt_separator: <!--more-->
 images:

  - url: /engineering-education/statistical-hypothesis-testing-python-implementation/hero.PNG
    alt: statistic hypothesis testing with Python cover image
 ---
 Hypothesis testing is the analysis of assumptions on a population sample.
 In other words, it involves checking whether a hypothesis should be accepted or not.
 <!--more-->
 Hypothesis testing has improved decision-making in different sectors including business.
 Today, organizations rely on hypothesis testing due to the huge amount of data generated across the globe.

-### Table of Contents
+### Table of contents
 1. [Prerequisites](#prerequisites)
 2. [Goal](#goal)
 3. [Understanding hypothesis testing](#understanding-hypothesis-testing)